magento/devdocs/guides/v2.0/mtf/mtf_entities/mtf_fixture-repo.md

 <h4 id="mtf_repo_widgetxml">Widget.xml</h4>

-Now we can create a repository XML file by the path specified in the `repository_class` attribute.
+Now we can create a repository XML file `Widget.xml`.
+In our case it should be placed in `magento2ce/dev/tests/functional/tests/app/Magento/Widget/Test/Repository`.
+The full name must be specified in the `repository_class` attribute of the fixture: `repository_class="Magento\Widget\Test\Repository\Widget"`.
-In our case it is `magento2ce/dev/tests/functional/tests/app/Magento/Widget/Test/Repository/Widget.xml`.

 See the entire repository sample so far: